 Supported by our official airline partner, Virgin Australia

 Belvoir’s Unwaged Performance program is now over 20 years old.
 Through the program we invite unwaged members of the community to attend a free-of-charge 2pm Thursday matinee performance of each Upstairs production in our season.
 A full house of 320 tickets are on offer for each performance and can be claimed on presentation of an eligible Pensioner Card, Health Care Card, Veterans’ Affairs Card, MEAA or Equity Cards.
 Seniors and Seniors Health Cards are not valid for these performances.

-To claim your complimentary ticket: Visit the Belvoir Box Office at the theatre in person from 12 noon on the day of the performance and present an eligble Pensioner, Health Care Card or Veterans’ Affairs Card.
+To claim your complimentary ticket: Visit the Belvoir Box Office at the theatre in person from 12 noon on the day of the performance and present an eligble Pensioner, Health Care Card or Veterans’ Affairs Card along with photo identification.
 (MEAA and Equity cards are also accepted.)
 Seniors and Seniors Health Cards are not valid.